davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

     <img src="{{ site.baseurl }}/assets/img/admin-dashboard/wireframes-6.png">
 </div>

+During this process it was agreed the visuals for an overview page would be created and displayed using the data visualisation tool Tableau, and that this would be in the second round of development.

 ### FINAL DESIGNS
-After collecting relevant feedback from all teams, I laid out the final designs in order of priority as set out by the development team.
-This involved a handoff with the front event developers and testers, to intercept any last minute uncertainties and tickets written in conjunction with the product manager.
-This was a fluid and collaborative process with the front end developers, reviewing designs with me before they were handed to the testing team.
+After collecting relevant feedback from internal teams, we submitted the final designs for development.
+This involved multiple handoff sessions with the front event developers and testers, to intercept last minute uncertainties and allow for these to be detailed on tickets.
+This was a fluid and collaborative process with the front end developers, who constantly reviewed their work with me before it was handed to the testing team.

 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-1.png)
+Login screen updated in line with our website and brand refresh.

 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-2.png)
+The main payments screen, with improved filters and page layout.

 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-3.png)
+Transaction details were moved to an overlay in the same view, as customers had noted it was a nuisance to be taken away from the transactions table and constantly navigate back.

 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-4.png)
+A new customer area was created, which will be used to highlight potential fraudulent activity in future developments.

 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-5.png)
 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-6.png)
+We applied a new layout for the settings area.

 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-7.png)
 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-8.png)

-During this project, the marketing team also carried out a brand refresh.
-I worked with marketing to ensure we incorporated the updated colours, logo and design into the dashboard.
-We then worked collaboratively on an updated sign in screen for the dashboard, to complement the new website.

 ### TESTING
-As this was a redesign project, we carried over most of the functionality from the existing dashboard.
-Our aim with testing was therefore to ensure this functionality had been preserved.
-One challenge we came up against was a lack of documentation for existing functionality.
-Our initial task was therefore to work closely with our business analyst to set a list of user scenarios which we needed to check.
+As we were redesigning an existing dashboard, we were carrying over most of the existing functionality.
+Our aim with testing was therefore primarily internal, to ensure this functionality had been preserved.
+A challenge we came up against here though was a lack of documentation for the existing functionality.
+We worked closely with our business analyst to identify a list of user scenarios which we could then check, which we did as a team.
 This massively improved our process for the future.

-Due to time constraints and a lack of willing customers to test the design with, we are also still in the process of collecting feedback on the dashboard, which will be encouraged through a feedback button and survey form on the main side bar.
+Due to time constraints and a lack of willing customers to test the designs externally, we are still in the process of collecting feedback on the dashboard, which will be encouraged through a feedback button on the main side bar which links to a survey.
+In our announcement of the new dashboard, customers have also been encouraged to reach out to their account managers should they have any comments.

 ### REFLECTION
 It was great to work on this project at a new company, and contribute to improving process at a busy startup.
-This is an ongoing project, and after we release the dashboard, our attention is shifting to small fixes that still need doing and new sections that are being developed.
+This is an ongoing project, and after we release the dashboard, our attention is shifting to fixes that still need doing, and new sections that will be added.
 I do see many areas for improvement and have kept a list of ideas which I consistently add to, for example I would personally like to see more of the brand update making its way into the dashboard in certain areas and would enjoy working with the marketing team to make this happen.
 I also would like to engage with customers to collect more meaningful feedback.